-At WashU, you have access to a wide variety of resources to help you tell your story and write your future, no matter what your professional goals are.
-The Office of Graduate Studies has designed this guide to help you navigate these resources and find what you need to succeed.
+At WashU, you have access to a wide variety of resources to help you develop your skills and reach your professional goals.
+The A&S Office of Graduate Studies has designed this guide to help you navigate these resources and find what you need to succeed.
+Whether you are looking for leadership development, writing support, or career exploration, there is something here for you.

 Not sure where to start?
 We recommend scheduling a Career Coaching appointment with the WashU Center for Career Engagement!